5. Painting Legacies. | 4. Retrospective 2007.

 Recalling that first charity event, Osterweil Weber says, "I was very excited that I would be contributing in some way and had no expectations.
 One cannot always contribute financially, but to give something special of yourself that brings others happiness and that contributes to a wider cause, in this case, finding a cure for cancer, is very fufilling."

 Soltas continued to mentor the artist by helping her choose the most suitable charities.
 "I thought it was best to start out being more selective about the charities to donate to.
-I helped her narrow that lised based on what she likes, where she wants to give most.
-And, each portrait takes her a lot of time and effor, we didn't want her to be rushed or backlogged."
+I helped her narrow that list based on what she likes, where she wants to give most.
+And, each portrait takes her a lot of time and effort, we didn't want her to be rushed or backlogged."

 Unlike most portrait artists, Osterweil Weber takes her time slowly engendering the trust of the child, so that the little ones can be confident in expressing their true natures.
 She'll engage them in conversation and, most notably, in play, all the while unobtrusively taking numerous digital photos.
 This is the first step in the reality of the ultimate photorealistic portrait; a certain glint in the eye, a tilt of the head, a pensive brow furrow, all mannerisms of the child's authentic character.

 Osterweil Weber encourages the children to choose their own clothing and their favorite environments so that they are more comfortable truly expressing themselves.
-At home, with her compilation of phtos, her notes and her vivid insight, she will begin her composition.
+At home, with her compilation of photos, her notes and her vivid insight, she will begin her composition.
 She chooses "the best of each child at each moment, then frame and compose the blend, which will lead to the ultimate finished portrait," she says.
 "I use all the photos when working, and surround myself with the persona of the particular subject.
 They kind of take over my life," she laughs.

 Soltas remarks, "The closeness she achieves with her subjects is unusual, and the result is a modern, fresh and different portrait.
 Most portraits are classic, very formal."